MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

 ::: moniker range="< azure-devops"

-1. In a browser window sign in to your Azure DevOps Server and, select your collection.
+1. In a browser window, sign in to your Azure DevOps Server and select your collection.
 1. Select **New project**.
 1. Enter a project name.
 1. Optionally, enter a description.